lmd-code/fpdf-grid-areas/README.md

 </dd>
 <dt>

-`$rGap` / `$cGap`
+`$gap`

 </dt>
 <dd>

-Row/column gaps.
-Values specified as:-
+Row/column gaps can be specified as:-

+- A single integer, float or string applying the same value to both the row and column gap.
-- Floats or integers representing user units.
+    - Floats or integers represent user units.
-- Strings representing a percentage (e.g. `'25%'`).
+    - Strings represent a percentage (e.g. `'25%'`).
+    - A value of `0` (zero) indicates that there should be no gap.
+- An array of integers, floats or strings (e.g., `[5, 10]`) applies different gap values in the order "row, column".
+    - Note: an array with a single value will apply to the row gap only, the column gap will be `0` (zero).

-    - Calculated on the height/width of the page minus the appropriate margins.
-    - **Remember:** Row/column gaps with the same proportion (eg. `'1%'`), will not be equal in user unit size when the page height and width (inc. different margins) are not equal.
+**Remember:** Percentages are calculated on the height/width of the page minus the appropriate margins.
+When using the same percentage for row and column gaps, the result will not be equal in user unit size when the page height and width (including different margin sizes) are not equal.
 If you want row/column gaps to be equal, use user units.
-- A value of `0` (zero) indicating that there should be no gap.

 **Default:** `0`.